Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 ### Virtualization attacks

 - **VM Escape** : attack allowing an attacker to break out of a normally isolated VM by interacting directly with the hypervisor
+- **VM Sprawl** : VMs no longer used and still running, that are usually no longer patched and vulnerable to attacks
 - **Data Remnant** : data left on a cloud server after the shutdown of the virtual machine, which could be stolen by an attacker
 - **Privilege Elevation** : user grants himself the ability to run functions as higher-level user
 - **Unencrypted VDI file** : A virtual machine is saved on the host as a VDI file that is not encrypted by default, so